anguye1999/SecurEd-Assessment/README.md

 # Interests
 Some of my interests are:
-+Playing the piano
++ Playing the piano
-+Videos games (been meaning to play Lethal Company and Baldurs Gate) H+iking
++ Videos games (been meaning to play Lethal Company and Baldurs Gate)
++ Hiking
-+Spending time with friends
++ Spending time with friends
++ Messing with my girlfriend's rabbit